effektif/admin-docs/docs/optional.rst

 `````````````````````````````````````````````````

 The `SPN <https://msdn.microsoft.com/en-us/library/ms677949(v=vs.85).aspx>`_ is the identifier used by Kerberos authentication to associate a service instance with a service logon account.
-You will have to associate the domain account for Signavio Workflow with the fully qualified domain name (FQDN) of the service.
+You will have to associate the domain account for Signavio Workflow with the service’s fully-qualified domain name (FQDN).
-Therefore, you should register a SPN for every possible alias of the service which includes the computer name of the server with and without domain name, as well as any other DNS entries which point to this server.
+Therefore, you should register a SPN for every possible alias of the service, including the computer name of the server with and without domain name, as well as any other DNS entries that point to this server.
-In order to define a SPN, use ``setspn.exe`` which are part of the `Windows Support Tools <https://en.wikipedia.org/wiki/Windows_Support_Tools>`_\ .
+In order to define a SPN, use ``setspn.exe`` - part of the `Windows Support Tools <https://en.wikipedia.org/wiki/Windows_Support_Tools>`_\ .

 ::